Including the vacuum energy in stellarator coil design: Results

-Fig.(\ref{fig:coils_E_vs_F}) shows how similar the final coil configurations are between the two functionals $\cF$ (matte curves), and $\cF_F$ (bright curves).
-The coil geometries exhibit greater disagreement on the low-field side when a lower energy penalty is applied compared to a higher penalty.
-This discrepancy arises because the lower energy penalty constrains less the coil length, allowing for more flexibility in the geometry in areas with low magnetic fields.
-As a result, there are no restrictions on geometric parameters like curvature in these low-field regions.
+Fig.(\ref{fig:coils_E_vs_F}) shows how similar the final coil configurations are between the two functionals $\cF_E$ (matte curves), and $\cF_F$ (bright curves).
+The coil produced from minimizing $\cF_E$ exhibit a little less regularity on the low field side than those produced with $\cF_F$.
+This arises because the lower energy penalty constrains less the coil length, allowing for more flexibility in the geometry in areas with low magnetic field.
+In addition, there are no restrictions on geometric parameters like curvature, which is not penalized in these low-field regions.
+Moreover, the values of $d_{cc}$, $d_{cs}$ obtained for the coil configurations from $\cF_F$ match those of the given threshold, meaning they had to be penalized and the corresponding terms in Eq.(\ref{eq:Hurwitz_force_opt_F}) were effectively acting.

-As for the forces, the configurations obtained from minimizing $\cF_F$ have only down to 3\% lower forces on the coils.
-Penalizing the energy then achieves comparable results as targeting the forces in the first place.
-This is interesting as a lower energy would lead to a lower stress on the support structure, requiring then less matter to support the coil system, thus reducing the cost.
+As for the forces, the results are very interesting in that for the two chosen weights on the energy, minimizing $\cF_E$ produced coils with lower forces nearly systematically.
+The results are summarized in the following Table.(\ref{tab:coil_forces}).
+The bold cells show where the energy approach has reduced the force metrics compared to the $\cF_F$ approach.
+For the first weight, penalizing the energy reduced the latter by $\sim 10\%$.
+This enabled to slightly decrease the max force $F_1$ across the four coils.
+The metric $F_2$ exhibited a slight decrease across three of the four coils.
+In the $\omega_{E,2}$ case, the energy was reduced by $\sim15\%$, resulting in a reduction of both $F_1$ and $F_2$ on all coils.
+The max force $F_1$ was reduced by up to $15\%$ and the integrated force $F_2$ saw a reduction of up to $5\%$.

+The previously derived results are very promising for producing coils with reduced forces and that require a less voluminous support structure.
+In the long run, this approach could be cost-saving.